Art Supply Haul 2: Unboxed, Tested, & Art Journaling

 As seems to be the theme for my latest art supply videos, these items were purchased using a gift card that I received for my birthday.
 Unlike the Art Snacks box or the Uni-Posca paint pens, these art supplies were of my own choosing.
 Purchasing $50 worth of supplies required much deliberation, hence why it's been a month since the gift card was given to me; my indecisiveness, however, was crushed by the thrill that can only come with online shopping.
 I ended up spending slightly over the card's amount, but the excess was for the sharpener: it's silly to have pencils if you can't use them!
 (Or so I told myself, splurging on a $7 name brand sharpener.)

 So, without further ado, here is the video you've skipped through the text to get to..

-Final Thoughts: The pencils were an awesome size, and exactly what pencils should be, but the graphite was shinier and lighter in color than I’d like, which isn’t exactly artist quality in my opinion…and are pretty expensive for pencils.
+Final Thoughts: The pencils were an awesome size, and exactly what pencils should be, but the graphite was shinier and lighter in color than I'd like…and are pretty expensive for pencils.
 The Prismacolor colored pencils have amazing pigmentation, but are going to dwindle to nothing soon because the lead is so soft; that being said, I knew this would be the case upon purchase.
 Thirdly, the pencil sharpener sharpens all the pencils I personally own, including other brands; unfortunately, it opens up on a thin plastic hinge (that I see snapping in the near future), and it leaks shaving everywhere when opened.
 Finally, Dr. Ph.
-Martin’s India inks are expensive, but I was lucky and found the 12 set on Amazon for $12 less than for what the official website sells this 12 pack.
-At a little over $3 per bottle, it’s almost half the price of purchasing each color individually.
+Martin's India inks are expensive, but I was lucky and found the 12 set on Amazon for $12 less than for what the official website sells this 12 pack.
+At a little over $3 per bottle, it's almost half the price of purchasing each color individually.
 In my opinion, these Bombay inks were worth every penny!!